-EFTs, if properly managed, are an effective and safe method of transferring funds, but extreme care must be exercised in establishing both the initial setup of and changes to the recipient's bank information.
-While today's electronic online environment allows for more efficient movement of money, it also presents many risks for both IT and finance staff to guard against.
+EFTs, if properly managed, are an effective and safe method of transferring funds, but extreme care must be exercised in establishing both the initial setup of, and changes to, the recipient's bank information.
+While today's online environment allows for more efficient movement of money, it also presents many risks for both IT and finance staff to guard against.
 Consider implementing the following precautions:

-- Limit the number of people who are allowed to share financial and banking information in your organization. - Never send any confidential information via email without encrypting it.
+- Limit the number of people who are allowed to share financial and banking information in your organization. - Never send any confidential information via email without encrypting it. - Never transmit or even discuss confidential information while using a public WI-FI network.
+Always connect through your company's VPN

-- Never transmit or even discuss confidential information while using a public Wi-Fi network.
-Always connect through your company's VPN (Virtual Private Network) or SDP (Software Defined Perimeter). - Never initiate banking changes or process payments based solely on an unsolicited email, phone call, letter, fax or text message. - Beware if someone says they need to change the way they receive payments due to the current pandemic.
-Everyone has adapted to this situation and should have no problem issuing and receiving checks. - Occasionally remind your customers and staff that your finance and HR departments will never ask for any financial or personal information via an email. - No government entity or financial institution will ever contact you to request private or banking information via email. - Consider adding a statement to the email signature of finance staff who handle invoicing, receivables and payables, such as the following: ALERT: No one from our organization will ever contact you to request or change bank or EFT information. - Implement a two-factor authentication process to approve any financial transaction changes.
-This would include having a second staff person call back the client/vendor to verify a change involving sensitive items such as bank account changes.
+(Virtual Private Network) or SDP (Software Defined Perimeter).

+- Never initiate banking changes or process payments based solely on an unsolicited email, phone call, letter, fax or text message. - Beware if someone says they need to change the way they receive payments due to an unusual event, such as a pandemic.
+Everyone has adapted to this situation and should have no problem issuing and receiving checks. - Occasionally remind your customers and staff that your finance and HR departments will never ask for any financial or personal information via an email. - If you don't utilize EFTs, consider adding a statement to the email signature of finance staff who handle invoicing, receivables and payables, such as the following: ALERT: No one from our organization will ever contact you to request or change bank or EFT information. - Remember: No government entity or financial institution will initiate contact with you to request private or banking information via email. - Implement a two-factor authentication process to approve any financial transaction change.
+This would include having a second staff person call back the client/vendor to verify a change involving sensitive items such as bank account numbers.
 Use previously known telephone numbers or look them up online.
-Do not call the number provided in the email request.
-This includes verifying a change of mailing address to avoid mailing a check to the wrong address. - Implement dual-control when processing any EFT transaction by requiring that at least two individuals are involved in its execution.
+This includes verifying a change of mailing address to avoid mailing a check to the wrong location. - Implement dual-control when processing any EFT transaction by requiring that at least two individuals are involved in its execution.
 For example, Employee A creates the ACH batch, but Employee B will have to approve and send the batch.
 Regarding a wire transaction, Employee A will initiate a wire transfer, but Employee B should review the wire transfer and receive the call-back from the bank to approve the transaction.
 Many banks utilize tokens to provide a unique transaction verification code, which provides an additional level of protection.

 - Always perform a pre-notification transaction (or test deposit) with a blind confirmation.
 Once the ACH vendor is set up, a test payment is issued to ensure the vendor's bank account is the correct account, in the amount of a few pennies, such as \$0.04.
-Then have staff contact the vendor and ask what amount from the initial ACH test deposit was deposited to their account.
+Then contact the vendor and ask what amount was deposited to their account.
 If the amount they confirm matches, then issue the first payment.

-"Victory awaits him who has everything in order - luck people call it.
-Defeat is certain for him who has neglected to take the necessary precautions in time, this is called bad luck."
+"Victory awaits him who has everything in order - luck we call it.
+Defeat is definitely due for him who has neglected to take the necessary precautions - bad luck we call it."

-Ronald Amundson, South Pole Explorer
+Roald Amundsen, South Pole Explorer